Italy's Eni vows to become carbon neutral by 2050 in latest green push

-MILAN (Reuters) - Italian energy group Eni on Friday raised its ambition to cut greenhouse gas emissions, vowing to become net carbon neutral by 2050, as it seeks to keep up pace in an industry under pressure from investors to go green.
+MILAN (Reuters) - Italy’s Eni on Friday became the latest energy group to increase its climate ambition with a promise to be carbon neutral by 2050, as it seeks to keep pace in an industry under mounting investor pressure to curb emissions.

-Like its peers, Eni is stepping up plans to transition to cleaner fuels as governments around the world ratchet up green deals to tackle the climate crisis and electrify economies.
+Eni shares, which rose more than 3% after the plan, were up 1.2% by 1615 GMT versus a 0.5% rise in European oil and gas index.

 “We commit to the full decarbonisation of all our products and processes by 2050,” Chief Executive Claudio Descalzi said.
 “Our plan is concrete, detailed, economically sustainable and technologically proven.”